coda/packs-sdk/docs/guides/basics/authentication/oauth2.md

 When the user signs in again they will be prompted to approve the additional scopes, after which they will be able to use the formula successfully.

-## URL limitations
+## URL limitations {: #url-limitations}

 Some services host a unique domain or subdomain for each account, and require that API requests be sent there.
 The [account-specific endpoints][auth_endpoints] feature can be used to determine the endpoint for a given account, but it assumes that the user has already authenticated using a common set of OAuth URLs.

 It currently isn't possible to change the `authorizationUrl` and `tokenUrl` dynamically or prompt the user to specify them.
 One workaround is to create a copy of the Pack for each domain you want to connect to, but that obviously doesn't scale well.

 Additionally, in order to prevent abuse, Coda enforces the `authorizationUrl` and `tokenUrl` configured have the same domain.
 This is almost always true, but in rare cases an API provider may use a different URL for each.
-To request an exemption from this restriction fill out the [Network Domains request form][support_network_domains].
+To request an exemption from this restriction fill out the [Approval request form][support_network_domains].

 !!! info "OAuth domain and network domain"
     The domain of the OAuth configuration URLs does not need to match the [network domain][fetcher_network_domains] configured for fetcher requests.
 This is convenient for services where the OAuth provider is a 3rd party (Okta, Auth0, etc).